- Design industry shaping loyalty programs

 Brands can leverage these insights to create a re-engagement communications plan that remains personally relevant to each customer’s purchase journey and genuinely customized to their needs and preferences.

 Loyalty programs have been the staple of B2C marketing, however, of late it has become a critical channel marketing and relationship management engine for certain sectors like construction, automotive service, pharmaceuticals, manufacturing, etc. where the end-customer is not the primary decision-maker.
-Manufacturers are increasingly using app-based loyalty programs to identify key influencers like carpenters, painters, electricians, mechanics, etc., communicate product launches/new promotions, and reward the best performing ones.
+Manufacturers are increasingly using app-based loyalty programs to identify key influencers like carpenters, painters, electricians, mechanics, etc., communicate product launches/new promotions, and reward the best-performing ones.

-For instance, Jotun Paints*, a Norwegian chemical company dealing mainly in decorative paints and performance coatings runs a painter influencer loyalty program across 16 countries across Asia and the Middle East.
+For instance, Jotun Paints, a Norwegian chemical company dealing mainly in decorative paints and performance coatings runs a painter influencer loyalty program across 16 countries across Asia and the Middle East.
 The program is designed around a mobile loyalty app with a QR scanning module.
 After the painter purchases paint from a dealer, an invoice is generated.
-The painter opens the app, inputs the dealer name, transaction amount, and scans the QR code on the paint tub.
+The painter opens the app, inputs the dealer name, and transaction amount, and scans the QR code on the paint tub.

 Both the painter and dealer are offered points for the transaction.
-This dual-incentivization resulted in a higher repeat purchase rate for Jotun Paints.
+This dual incentivization resulted in a higher repeat purchase rate for Jotun Paints.

-*Capillary is proud to partner with Jotun Paints for this initiative
+Capillary is proud to partner with Jotun Paints for this initiative.

-Also known as a ‘group loyalty program’, coalition loyalty is a type of “unified loyalty program” where a group of unrelated brands bands together to offer a joint loyalty program.
+Also known as a ‘group loyalty program’, coalition loyalty is a type of “unified loyalty program” where a group of unrelated brands band together to offer a joint loyalty program.
 They are becoming increasingly popular amongst customers since it offers them greater flexibility and choice in earning and redeeming points.

-For instance, the multi-brand loyalty program TAPTAP by VIG Group* connects more than 32 F&B and Entertainment brands like Jump Arena, Otoke Chicken, Chewy Chewy, The Pizza Company, etc and reaches 30% of Vietnamese customers.
+For instance, the multi-brand loyalty program TAPTAP by VIG Group connects more than 32 F&B and Entertainment brands like Jump Arena, Otoke Chicken, Chewy Chewy, The Pizza Company, etc, and reaches 30% of Vietnamese customers.

-The mobile-based group loyalty program unifies 600+ stores and ecommerce sites to offer a fully omnichannel loyalty experience for its customers.
+The mobile-based group loyalty program unifies 600+ stores and e-commerce sites to offer a fully omnichannel loyalty experience for its customers.

 Capillary is proud to partner with the VIG Group for this initiative